| Title | Goal | Links |

 Note: If your active submission is partial, your assignment score will also be partial, so in order to be eligible for full credit, make sure you have an active submission containing all the required files for the assignment.

 Your solution to each assignment problem will be evaluated for correctness by an autograder.
-Each test that is used for this purpose is worth some number of points; your solution will receive all the points from a test that passes and 0 points from a test that does not pass.
-Your overall correctness score will be normalized to 80 points.
+Each test that is used for this purpose is worth some number of points; your solution will receive all the points from a test that passes and 0 points from a test that does not.

 The given notes.txt

 file for an assignment must be uploaded with the three sections (#1 mandatory, #2 if applicable, and #3 optional) filled in as appropriate.
-In section #1, for each problem, you must include in nore more than 100 words: a short, high-level description of the problem; your approach to solve it; and any issues you encountered and if/how you managed to solve them.
-Your notes file will receive 10 points if it meets our expectations and will be marked down otherwise.
+In section #1, for each problem, you must state its goal in your own words and describe your approach to solve the problem along with any issues you encountered and if/how you managed to solve those issues.
+For each problem, your notes will receive some number of points if the goal and approach subsections meet our expectations and will be marked down otherwise.